Sustainable fashion is not a trend but the future

 The end of the ‘Throwaway clothes’ era is something we welcome with open arms.

-- You stop waste going to landfill.
+- You stop waste from going to landfills.

-- Helps the environment.
+- Helps the environment by reducing CO2 emissions.

 - Helps in slowing down fast fashion by promoting upcycled, preloved, and vintage fashion.